 "If you're going to try to make a fool of the justice system by not following the rules, by flaunting its orders, by not abiding by the laws of the place where you live, there is a consequence.
 I am your consequence."

 About This Interview

-In her Archive interview, Judge Judith Sheindlin discusses in detail her transition from being a New York Family Court judge (where she was known as "America's toughest judge") to becoming a phenomenal television success as "Judge Judy."
+In her two-hour Archive interview, Judge Judith Sheindlin discusses in detail her transition from being a New York Family Court judge (where she was known as "America's toughest judge") to becoming a phenomenal television success as "Judge Judy."
 She chronicles her rise to notoriety, which peaked when she was featured on 60 Minutes.
 From that appearance, she soon was offered the opportunity to bring her "no excuses" judicial philosophy to the small screen.
 Judge Sheindlin talks about Judge Judy's flawed pilot and how the show found its footing early-on.
 She also discusses her courtroom demeanor (including her famous "Judy-isms") and talks about the production details of the show.
-Judge Judith Sheindlin was interviewed in Beverly Hills, CA on December 1, 2009; Stephen J. Abramson conducted the two-hour interview.
+Stephen J. Abramson conducted the interview in Beverly Hills, CA on December 1, 2009.